centreon/centreon-documentation/versioned_docs/version-21.10/getting-started/analyze-resources-availability.md

 ## Configure the report by "adding a job"

 In Centreon MBI, you configure a report by creating a scheduled job.
-Go to menu: Reporting → Business Intelligence → Configuraton \| Jobs / Add (for a new one):
+Go to menu: Reporting → Business Intelligence → Configuration | Jobs / Add (for a new one):

 ![image](../assets/getting-started/1_EN_createJob.png)